-Section 2.
-Voting Rights.
+Section 3.
+Voting Rights and Privileges.
 Each regular member shall be entitled to one (1) vote on each matter submitted to a vote of the members.
+Affiliate, paralegal, and law student members shall not be permitted to vote, nor shall they be entitled to hold office.

+Section 4.
+Suspension, Expulsion, and Removal of Members.
+Any member who is suspended or disbarred by The Florida Bar or the Bar of any other state, district, or territory shall be automatically suspended or expelled from membership in the Corporation.
+Further, any member of the Corporation may be suspended or expelled from membership for nonpayment of dues as prescribed in Article III of these bylaws.

 Section 5.
-Suspension or Expulsion of Members.
-Any regular or affiliate member who is suspended or disbarred by The Florida Bar or the Bar of any other state shall be automatically suspended or expelled, as the case may be, from membership in the Corporation.
-Any regular or affiliate member of the Corporation may be suspended or expelled for nonpayment of dues after notice thereof to said delinquent member in the manner prescribed by these Bylaws.
+Resignation.
+Any member may resign by sending a written resignation to the Executive Director of the Corporation, but such resignation shall not relieve the regular, affiliate, paralegal, or law student member so resigning of the obligation to pay any dues, assessments or other charges theretofore accrued and unpaid.

 Section 6.
-Resignation.
-Any regular or affiliate member may resign by filing a written resignation with the Secretary of the Corporation, but such resignation shall not relieve the regular or affiliate member so resigning of the obligation to pay any dues, assessments or other charges theretofore accrued and unpaid.

-Section 7.
 No Vested Interest.
-No regular or affiliate member of the Corporation shall have any vested right, interest or privilege of, in or to the assets or property of the Corporation or any right, interest or privilege which may be transferable or inheritable or which shall continue if his membership ceases.
+No regular, affiliate, paralegal, or law student member of the Corporation shall have any vested right, interest or privilege of, in or to the assets or property of the Corporation or any right, interest or privilege which may be transferable or inheritable or which shall continue if his or her membership ceases.

 Section 2.
 Delinquencies.
-The Treasurer shall report any dues delinquency to the Board of Directors as of September 1 of each year.
-The Board of Directors may, after due notice and in its discretion, thereafter strike the name of any dues delinquent member from the membership rolls of the Corporation.
-No regular member shall be entitled to vote unless his dues for the year in which the voting is held shall have been paid.
+The Treasurer, in consultation with the Executive Director, shall begin reporting any dues delinquency to the Board of Directors on and after September 1 of each year.
+The Board of Directors may, after due notice and in its discretion, thereafter, suspend or expel the name of any member who has not paid annual dues.

 Section 3.
 Dues Deductions from Young Lawyers Section.
 The Corporation shall cause to be deducted thirty-five percent (35%) of the dues collected from members of the Corporation for membership in the Young Lawyers Section of the Corporation (“YLS Dues Deduction”).
 The YLS Dues Deduction shall be used at the discretion of the Corporation.